ainneo/cyberao/README.md

+# Cyberao
 ## Description
-No frameworks were used.
-This is a very simple static web site, hosted on github, with no dependencies or packages.
+This is a very simple static web site showcasing my react.js projects.

 ## Technologies Used
 * JavaScript
 * CSS
 * HTML